rust-lang/rfcs/style-guide/expressions.md

     .qux();
 ```

-If the length of the last line of the first element plus it's indentation is
+If the length of the last line of the first element plus its indentation is
 less than or equal to the indentation of the second line (and there is space),
 then combine the first and second lines, e.g.,